|People Who Have Joined Forces Again Wadizas 'Official Partners'

-Behind the makers preparing for funding Wadiz, there is a desire to make their projects more appealing to supporters,
+Behind the makers preparing for funding Wadiz, there is a drive to make their projects more appealing to supporters,

 There are reliable allies who help us get closer.